J. T. Chargois: Tampa Bay Rays

 On July 29, 2021, the Mariners traded Chargois and minor league infielder Austin Shenton to the Tampa Bay Rays for reliever Diego Castillo.
 Chargois made 25 appearances for the Rays to close out the year, registering a 5–1 record and 1.90 ERA with 24 strikeouts in 23 2/3 innings pitched.
 His combined 56 games pitched with the Mariners and Rays in 2021 was a career high.
 He made his postseason debut, pitching in all four games in the Rays' American League Division Series loss to the Red Sox.

-After pitching on Opening Day in 2022, Chargois went on the 10-day injured list with an oblique injured that had bothered him in spring training.
+After pitching on Opening Day in 2022, Chargois went on the 10-day injured list with an oblique muscle injury that had bothered him in spring training.
 On May 22, he was moved to the 60-day injured list after aggravating his oblique in a rehab appearance with the Durham Bulls.
 He was activated off of the injured list on August 23.
 In 21 games with the Rays in 2022, Chargois had a 2.42 ERA.